-To use IntelliCache, you must enable it in both this product and XenServer.
+To use IntelliCache, you must enable it in both this product and Citrix Hypervisor.

-- When installing XenServer, select Enable thin provisioning (Optimized storage for Citrix Virtual Desktops).
+- When installing Citrix Hypervisor, select Enable thin provisioning (Optimized storage for Citrix Virtual Desktops).
 Citrix does not support mixed pools of servers that have IntelliCache enabled and servers that do not.
-For more information, see the XenServer documentation.
+For more information, see the Citrix Hypervisor documentation.

 - In Citrix Virtual Apps and Desktops, IntelliCache is disabled by default.
-You can change the setting only when creating a XenServer connection; you cannot disable IntelliCache later.
-When you add a XenServer connection:
+You can change the setting only when creating a Citrix Hypervisor connection; you cannot disable IntelliCache later.
+When you add a Citrix Hypervisor connection:

 - Select Shared as the storage type.